ALT Investors Have Opportunity to Lead Altimmune, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., May 30, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Altimmune, Inc. ("Altimmune" or the "Company") (NASDAQ: ALT).
+LOS ANGELES, June 4, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Altimmune, Inc. ("Altimmune" or the "Company") (NASDAQ: ALT).

 Class Period: December 1, 2023 – April 26, 2024